cran/coil/README.md

-output$aaSeq        #the amino acid sequence output$aaScore      #the log likelihood score of the amino acid sequence - see vignette for details output$indel_likely #a boolean indicating whether the sequence should be double checked for indel errors output$stop_codons  #a boolean indicating whether the amino acid sequence contains stop codons. output$data         #contains the generated nucleotide and amino acid hidden state paths.
+output$aaSeq        #the amino acid sequence output$aaScore      #the log likelihood score of the amino acid sequence - see vignette for details output$indel_likely #a boolean indicating whether the sequence should be double checked for indel errors output$stop_codons  #a boolean indicating whether the amino acid sequence contains stop codons output$data         #contains the generated nucleotide and amino acid hidden state paths output$was_trimmed  #a boolean indicating if part of raw DNA sequence was trimmed due to not matching the COI-5P region output$align_report #a report indicating the first positional match between the raw sequence and the COI-5P region
 ```
 Most use cases will involve the analysis of multiple sequences.
-Please consult the package's vignette for a suggested workflow for batch analysis and demonstration of how the batch analysis helper function can be used to build dataframes out of multiple coi5p objects.
+Please consult [the package's vignette](https://github.com/CNuge/coil/blob/master/vignettes/coil-vignette.Rmd) for a suggested workflow for batch analysis and demonstration of how the batch analysis helper function can be used to build dataframes out of multiple coi5p objects.

+## Acknowledgements

+Funding for the development of this software was provided by grants in Bioinformatics and Computational Biology from the Government of Canada through Genome Canada and Ontario Genomics and from the Ontario Research Fund.
+Funders played no role in the study design or preparation of this software.
+Thank you to Sarah J. Adamowicz and Sujeevan Ratnasingham who contributed to the conceptualization of this software.
+Thank you to Tyler A. Elliot for aiding in the acquisition and curation of data.
+Thank you to [Samantha Majoros](https://github.com/S-Majoros) for aiding in the initial testing of this package.
+Thank you to Suz Bateson for designing the logo for the coil package.